rjwats/esp8266-react/README.md

 ### Developing with the framework

 The framework promotes a modular design and exposes features you may re-use to speed up the development of your project.
 Where possible it is recommended that you use the features the frameworks supplies.
-These are documented below.
+These are documented in this section and a comprenensive example is provided by the demo project.

-The following diagram visualises how the framework's modular components fit together.
-They are described in detail below.
+The following diagram visualises how the framework's modular components fit together, each feature is described in detail below.

 ![framework diagram](/media/framework.png?raw=true "framework diagram")

 #### Settings service

-The [SettingsService.h](lib/framework/SettingsService.h) class is a responsible for managing settings and interfacing with code which wants to control or respond to changes in those settings.
+The [SettingsService.h](lib/framework/SettingsService.h) class is a responsible for managing settings and interfacing with code which wants to change or respond to changes in them.
 You can define a data class to hold settings then build a SettingsService instance to manage them:

 ```cpp
 class LightSettings {